 Overexposure to the sun is one of the leading causes of aging around the eye area.
 Frequent sun exposure can lead to damage when it comes to collagen and elastin fibers under the eye, which can then lead to sagging or drooping skin.
 Sun exposure can also cause discoloration or other pigment issues, such as brown spots or sun spots, particularly for those with paler skin tones.
 For this reason, Dr. Green recommends everyone wear a 30 SPF or higher sunscreen on a daily basis to protect the skin against sun damage, either incorporated into their moisturizer or as an additional skincare protection.

 Oftentimes, the likelihood that any one of us will develop dark circles or under-eye bags is based on our DNA.
+This can also manifest as genetic thyroid problems that contribute to puffiness and circles under the eyes.
 In this case, early treatment for under-eye bags is highly recommended, as early intervention can prevent under-eye bags from worsening and provide optimal results.
 If you have noticed progressive worsening of puffiness under the eyes, contact Dr. Green right away to see what treatment options are available to you.

 Simple changes in diet can help to reduce the appearance of under-eye bags.
 Reduced salt intake can prevent fluid retention in the body, which is often the cause of puffiness under the eyes.
 Additionally, an increase in the amount of Vitamin C you incorporate into your diet can help when it comes to producing new collagen.
 Foods rich in Vitamin C include brussel sprouts, kale, oranges, and strawberries.
 By merely adjusting your daily meals and increasing the amount of water you drink in a day, you can help improve the health and appearance of your skin.